-A shareholder entitled to attend and vote at the meeting convened by this notice is entitled to appoint one or more proxies to exercise all or any of their rights to attend, speak and vote on their behalf at the annual general meeting.
+Stephen Austin Company Secretary 17 May 2022 Registered Office: 27-28 Eastcastle Street London W1Q 8DH A shareholder entitled to attend and vote at the meeting convened by this notice is entitled to appoint one or more proxies to exercise all or any of their rights to attend, speak and vote on their behalf at the AGM.
 A proxy need not be a shareholder.